viniciusbaltoe/is-ros-pkg/README.md

 ## Status

-The codes made so far serve only to read the actual position of a robot and send to it a different position/destiny.
+The codes made so far only serve to read the real position of a robot and send it a list of the different positions or destinations to go.

 The simple application elaborated serves as an example for discussing the subject in project meetings.